-In very first 10 Minutes we were told that company is not performing as per expectation, and next 20 minutes 25 employees were asked to submit resignation.
+I wasn’t aware that this meeting will change my thoughts about employment in a private sector for my life.
+Meeting started and within first 10 Minutes we were told that company is not performing as per expectation, and next 20 minutes 35 employees were asked to submit resignation or to face termination.
 This included the director and local HR as well.

-In Just 30 minute their life got changed.
+In Just 30 minute the life got changed for many.
 The day was their last day in office and they were given two-month salary as compensation.
-However, I was among the lucky five, those were retained, but it was a very horrible experience for me.
-For the first time, I was witnessing the layoff.
-Sad face, anger and uncertain future.
+However, I was among the lucky five, those were retained, but it was very horrible experience for me.
+For the very first time, I was witnessing a layoff.
+Sad faces, anger and uncertain future.